gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 Preliminary steps:

-* Define RQ and consider study design - what question can the data collected address?
+* Define research question (RQ) and consider study design - what question can the data collected address?

 * What graphs are appropriate to visualize the data?